stavsap/ComfyUI-Discord-Bot/Docs/UserGuide.md

 ### /postfix {postfix}

-This will append a constant postfix in the end of a given message, postfix can include ref #`s and they will be handled accordingly.
+This will append a constant postfix in the end of a given message, postfix can include refs, and they will be handled accordingly.

 The postfix is stored per handler.